mattiabl/mattiabl.github.io/index.md

 In a previous life I also worked on virtual metrology topics applied to manufactoring processes and I built electrical circuits for robotics and automation.

-In my spare time I like experimenting and building prototipes with the usual suspects (copilot, cursor/claude and chatGPT).
+In my spare time I like experimenting and building prototipes with the usual suspects (copilot, Claude and chatGPT).

 #### Professional Experience